andrewkatz/xcbump/README.md

 # Xcbump

-Bumps the version and build numbers for an Xcode project.
+Increments the version and build numbers for an Xcode project.
 Uses semantic versioning for both numbers.
 This is also based on a versioning scheme I use in the build version number, where the fourth digit signifies the build number.